Aminolevulinic acid: 5-ALA in gliomas

 Aminolevulinic acid is indicated in adults for visualization of malignant tissue during surgery for malignant glioma (World Health Organization grade III and IV).

 Studies since 2006 have shown that the intraoperative use of this guiding method may reduce the tumour residual volume and prolong progression-free survival in people with malignant gliomas.

 Cytoreductive surgery has been considered to be benficial for patients with high-grade-gliomas; it has resulted in significantly higher rate of complete resections in malignant gliomas, compared to the traditional white-light resections.
 The use of 5-ALA has been described as an essential technique, and as standard-of-care at many neurosurgical departments worldwide.

 Side effects

 Side effects of administration may include liver damage and nerve problems.
 Hyperthermia may also occur.
 Deaths have also resulted.

 Biosynthesis

-In non-photosynthetic eukaryotes such as animals, fungi, and protozoa, as well as the class Alphaproteobacteria of bacteria, it is produced by the enzyme ALA synthase, from glycine and succinyl-CoA.
+In non-photosynthetic eukaryotes such as animals, fungi, and protozoa, as well as the class Alphaproteobacteria of bacteria, it is produced by the enzyme ALA synthase, from succinyl-CoA and glycine.
 This reaction is known as the Shemin pathway, which occurs in mitochondria.

 In plants, algae, bacteria (except for the class Alphaproteobacteria) and archaea, it is produced from glutamic acid via glutamyl-tRNA and glutamate-1-semialdehyde.
 The enzymes involved in this pathway are glutamyl-tRNA synthetase, glutamyl-tRNA reductase, and glutamate-1-semialdehyde 2,1-aminomutase.
 This pathway is known as the C5 or Beale pathway.
+Its final step is the reaction:

 In most plastid-containing species, glutamyl-tRNA is encoded by a plastid gene, and the transcription, as well as the following steps of C5 pathway, take place in plastids.